ShashankRapolu07/ResearchPaL/README.md

 **Optimal Values of Chunk Size and k (Default Mode):**

 A threshold of `0.90` is considered for Context Recall.
-Based on this and above plots, the best Context Precision is achieved for `(2500, 9)` pair.
+Based on this and the above plots, the best Context Precision is achieved for `(2500, 9)` pair.
 Therefore `chunk size = 2500` and `k = 9` are chosen as optimal values for default mode.

 |   Context Precision & Context Recall Plots (Advanced Mode)   |
 | :----------------------------------------------------------: |